-Generation and use of TrustFactory CA activation data used to activate TrustFactory CA Private Keys shall be made during a key ceremony (Refer to Section 6.1.1).
-Activation data is generated automatically by the appropriate HSM and stored on smartcards and handed to the shareholder, who is a trusted person.
-The delivery method maintain the confidentiality and the integrity of the activation data.
+TrustFactory CA activation data used to activate TrustFactory CA Private Keys shall be generated during a key ceremony.
+Activation data is generated automatically by the HSM and stored on smartcards under shareholder and security officer control and handed to the shareholder, who is a trusted person.